marcantonyw/agoraphobia/src/content/agoraphobia.md

 This is the goal.
-Don't overcomplicate it, don't lose sight of it.
 Don't get lost in the weeds of some ambiguous "I need to beat agoraphobia" goal.
 This is what we're working towards.

 What would it take for you to be able to live out that week?
 How close can you get?
 What seems do-able, what seems impossible?

 Now we convert these events into themed time blocks.
-Maybe call em **Social**, **Active**, **Explore/Nature**
+Maybe call em **Social**, **Active**, **Explore/Nature**, or whatever works for you.

 ![Calendar showing themed timeblocks](/images/timeblock.png)